prasser/s2r2/README.md

 The code is a stripped down version of a raytracer I built years ago, just because everyone should write a raytracer once in his or her life.
 It is very basic, featuring only a few geometric primitives, basic textures, blinn-phong shading, reflections and hard shadows.
-What makes it somewhat interesting compared to many of the other "toy" raytracers is that it renders in real-time using **only** the **CPU**.
+What makes it somewhat interesting compared to many of the other "toy" raytracers is that it renders in real-time using only the CPU.
 Real-time raytracing is an emerging trend and many comparable renderers have been built using GPUs (i.e., with OpenCL or CUDA).
-Furthermore, S2R2 is written in **Java**, which is quite rare in the real-time raytracing world.
+Furthermore, S2R2 is written in Java, which is quite rare in the real-time raytracing world.

 The raytracer implements a few well-known tricks to achieve said performance.
 Raytracing is perfect